Fire and rescue services

 To protect yourself from illness:

-Get medical advice if you suspect food poisoning or if you have a fever or diarrhoea.
+Get medical advice if you suspect food poisoning or have a fever or diarrhoea.

 Penalties for drug offences are severe.
 They include long prison sentences.